Block programming: Overview

 Some programming blocks have become so popular that they have been transformed to full-fledged 24-hour channels.
-Current channels which started as program blocks include Disney Junior (which is still a program block on Disney Channel); Nick Jr. (based on the Nick Jr. block that still airs on Nickelodeon); Boomerang (which was once a program block on Cartoon Network); and PBS Kids (which is still a program block on PBS).
+Current channels which started as program blocks include Disney Jr. (which is still a program block on Disney Channel); the Nick Jr. Channel (based on the Nick Jr. block that still airs on Nickelodeon); Boomerang (which was once a program block on Cartoon Network); PBS Kids (which is still a program block on PBS) and MeTV Toons (which was once a programming block on MeTV).
 In addition, TV Land airs older shows that were once aired on sister channel Nickelodeon's Nick at Nite program block.
+Adult Swim is also a Cartoon Network programming block.

 However, since the 2010s, new programming blocks have become rare due to airing programming in a regular format or with little or no brand reference within the programming block.